MrRGnome/lnd-dash/README.md

 $ yarn start --mainnet
 ```

-You can further congifure LND Dashboard using the root config.json file.
+You can further congifure LND Dashboard using the root config.json file though configurations are overwritten by command line options

 ```bash
 {